 The easiest way to avoid an argument is to circumvent controversial topics altogether.
 Remember that some family members may express beliefs that make zero sense to you, or anyone using common sense — and that’s okay!
 Perhaps your sister is open to nuclear as a short-term energy solution, or Cousin Derek thinks partial student loan forgiveness is “good enough for now.”
-Rather than having to point out that your relatives are corporatist shills, you’re better off playing it safe and broaching less contentious subjects, such as gun control, abortion, or Mayor Pete and how utterly terrible he is.
+Rather than having to point out that your relatives are corporatist shills, you’re better off playing it safe and broaching less contentious subjects, such as gun control and abortion.
 Of course, in the event that a fight starts to brew…

 Just ask questions

 So you stumbled into an argument.
 Instead of firing green bean casserole across the table, try and understand where your family member is coming from.
 Did Mom just admit she voted for Hillary?
 Ask her why she felt the need to support a neoliberal, centrist pig rather than voting third-party, or whether she’s proud to have enabled a massively corrupt Democratic National Committee.
 Although she’s revealed herself to be a shitlib, it can’t hurt to investigate how and when a family member became so morally bankrupt, if only from a sociological perspective.